099ersf2/099ersf2/README.md

 https://github.com/user-attachments/assets/e55372d6-7af9-4251-a2a0-e302e11eb420

 The video above showcases the fully functional Shop, Taunts, and Settings UI.
 The Shop UI has smooth purchasing, equipping, and unequipping mechanics.
-The Taunts UI is shown to have an easy equiping and unequipping system.
+The Taunts UI is shown to have an easy equipping and unequipping system.
 All UIs communicate cleanly for smooth transitions.

 <img width="900" alt="" src ="Images/Robux Shop UI">

 I designed and scripted the Robux Shop UI.
-It is fully functional on the client and includeds a special method for customizing how gamepasses and developer products load.
+It is fully functional on the client and includes a special method for customizing how gamepasses and developer products load.
 The server securely saves and loads purchased items.
-It displays owned and unowned products and uses a product class that allows developers to easily add rewards without worrying about players missing out if they already onw a gamepass.
+It displays owned and unowned products and uses a product class that allows developers to easily add rewards without worrying about players missing out if they already own a gamepass.

 It includes polished animations for purchases and product rewards.
 The system is modular and can be added to any game within minutes.
 It also notifies the player when an error occurs to reassure them.